stackpress/lib/docs/Routing.md

 A StatusResponse object with all response details.

-## Router
+## 3. Router

 Event-driven router that extends ExpressEmitter for handling HTTP-like routing.
+The Router class provides the main interface for defining routes, handling requests, and managing the routing lifecycle with full event-driven capabilities.

-### Properties
+### 3.1.
+Properties

 The following properties are available when instantiating a Router.